jarivk/speech_recognition/README.rst

 Alternatively, you can perform the installation completely offline from the source archives under the ``./third-party/Source code for Google API Client Library for Python and its dependencies/`` directory.

-Steps for setting up Google clound speech API credentials:
+Steps for setting up Google clound speech API credentials (virajkarandikar):

 * Install gcloud SDK from https://cloud.google.com/sdk/docs/quickstart-linux and setup using your google account
 * Setup application default credentials by referring to https://developers.google.com/identity/protocols/application-default-credentials.
 This essentially means running "gcloud beta auth application-default login" command and login using google account.